 Nettie is a tiny town located in the state of West Virginia.
 With a population of 483 people and just one neighborhood, Nettie is the 201st largest community in West Virginia.

-Because occupations involving physical labor dominate the local economy, Nettie is generally considered to be a blue-collar town.
-100.00% of the Nettie workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Nettie is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Nettie who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).
+Nettie is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Nettie is a town of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Nettie who work in food service (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).

 Nettie is very much a car-oriented town.
 This is because the population of Nettie isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Nettie is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Nettie does not have a public transit system used by locals to get to and from work.

 In terms of college education, Nettie ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.